-In 1961, the BC government assumed control of the project when it appropriated the Peace River Power Development Corporation and BC Electric Company and amalgamated the companies to establish the BC Hydro and Power Authority (BC Hydro) as a Crown corporation through the enactment of provincial legislation.
-Construction of the W.A.C.
+Power Authority (BC Hydro) as a Crown corporation through the enactment of provincial legislation.80 Construction of the W.A.C.
 Bennett Dam, located 965 kilometers west of Athabasca Chipewyan IR 201, near Hudson's Hope, BC, began in April 1962.

 It is important to bear in mind that the Bennett Dam project was undertaken before the institution of mandatory environmental assessment procedures, which are currently in place to ensure that such projects comply with certain safeguards and minimum standards.
-In this case, before provincial licences were granted to proceed with the dam, the BC Department of Lands, Forests, and Water Resources conducted hearings into the project, later described as "inadequate to today's standards and . . . a mere formality."
-Although it is not clear under what authority construction of the proposed dam proceeded, the BC Comptroller of Water Rights held public hearings into the project on August 2 and October 15, 1962, in Chetwynd and Victoria, BC.
-The record suggests that a representative of the federal Department of Indian Affairs attended the hearings to make representations on behalf of the Ingenika Band in British Columbia, whose reserve would be flooded by the dam, but "no one, at either hearing, spoke of potential impacts downstream in Alberta"; "[n]or
+In this case, before provincial licences were granted to proceed with the dam, the BC Department of Lands, Forests, and Water Resources conducted hearings into the project, later described as "inadequate to today's standards and . . . a mere formality."81 Although it is not clear under what authority construction of the proposed dam proceeded, the BC Comptroller of Water Rights held public hearings into the project on August 2 and October 15, 1962, in Chetwynd and Victoria, BC.82 The record suggests that a representative of the federal Department of Indian Affairs attended the hearings to make representations on behalf of the Ingenika Band in British Columbia, whose reserve would be flooded by the dam, but "no one, at either hearing, spoke of potential impacts downstream in Alberta"; "[n]or did any Canadian government representatives attempt to intervene on behalf of the Chipewyan and Cree people."83